Direct Tax Services

 [Commissioner vs. Mahindra and Mahindra Ltd [2018]]

-The perquisite received in the form of a waiver of loan which is in the nature of cash or money is not taxable under Section 28(iv) of the Income Tax Act, 1961.
+The perquisite received in the form of a waiver of loan which is in the nature of cash or money, is not taxable under Section 28(iv) of the Income Tax Act, 1961.

 [Sunrise Academy of Medical Specialties (India) Private Limited v.
 ITO]

-Limited Scrutiny is applicable if the Assessing Officer is undertaking comprehensive scrutiny on a finding that there is potential escapement of income held by Kerala High Court.
+Limited Scrutiny is applicable if the Assessing Officer is undertaking comprehensive scrutiny on a finding that there is potential escapement of income held by the Kerala High Court.

 [M/s.
 MGF Developments Ltd v.
 Assistant Commissioner [2018]]